 It is not necessary to import media files separately (as they are included in the backup file)

-• Go to Projects > View all projects to make sure you see the three new projects (Changes, Incidents and Monitoring) are there
+• Go to Projects > View all projects to make sure the Jira Companion projects are there

 3. Migrate the projects into your existing Jira site

-Now, we are going to use the cloud-to-cloud migration to replicate the three Jira Companion-projects into your existing Jira site
+Now, we are going to use the cloud-to-cloud migration️ to replicate the Jira Companion-projects from the temporary Jira site into your production Jira site.

 4. Importing the automation rules into your existing Jira site